deedevopsguy/hello-world-bm/README.md

 1) Dockerfile: The Dockerfile for the containerised application.
 2) app.py: The source code for the "Hello World" application.
 3) requirements.txt: The requirements file for the Python dependencies.
-4) ecs_task_definition.json: The JSON file for the ECS task definition.
-5) ecs_service.json: The JSON file for the ECS service.

 Conclusion